Hair Test Results and Analysis; What is it telling you?

 7. FE/CU: Normal ratio is .9:1.
 This is another inflammatory stress marker as we look at the interrelationship between iron and copper.
 Ratios above or below normal indicate inflammation.
 A high ratio indicates possible iron toxicity while a lower ratio indicates a possible copper toxicity.
 Identifying your inflammation levels is extremely important as it is now recognized that cellular damage caused from the body’s natural response to toxins and other pathological invaders many times is the actual damaging process that creates illness and what is classified as dis-ease.

 The balancing of your individual mineral levels and their associated ratios is a sophisticated art.
 It is most easily achieved through the use of liquid mineral supplements.
 Consequently, your mineral supplementation menu is specifically designed using Eidon Liquid Minerals for precise dosing.

 Special attention should always be paid to one’s diet.
-For optimal benefit of this program, your diet must be changed to exclude all refined sugars and grains while incorporating organic fruits, vegetables, whole grains and legumes, and organically raised meat.
+For optimal benefit of this program, your diet must be changed to exclude all refined sugars and grains while incorporating organic fruits, vegetables, whole grains, legumes, and organically raised meat.
 This change dramatically reduces insulin production and increases mineral intake.
-Avoid as much as possible eating foods from a box, bag can, or jar, as they have all been handled by man an as such are usually refined.
+Avoid as much as possible eating foods from a box, bag, can, or jar, as they are usually refined.
 If you are drinking distilled water, stop!
 Instead, switch to spring water or local water treated to remove pathogens and chlorine.

 We hope this gives you some idea of what we are looking at in the Bio-Trend/Eidon hair mineral analysis and provides a window of understanding into the power of this testing protocol as it pertains to each individual.